Limit varieties of monoids satisfying a certain identity

-\begin{corollary} The variety generated by any monoid of order five is HFB and so contains at most countably many subvarieties. \end{corollary}
+\begin{corollary} The variety generated by any monoid of order five is {\HFB} and so contains at most countably many subvarieties. \end{corollary}

-In contrast, as we have mentioned in the introduction, there are 6-element monoids, which generate varieties with continuum many subvarieties~\cite{Jackson-Lee-18,Jackson-Zhang-21}.
+In contrast, as we have mentioned in the introduction, there exist monoids of order six that generate varieties with continuum many subvarieties \cite{Jackson-Lee-18,Jackson-Zhang-21}.

-It is interesting that every semigroup of order five or less that is distinct from $P_2^1$ generates a HFB variety of semigroups, while there are 6-element semigroups, which generate varieties with continuum many subvarieties.
-The question whether or not the semigroup variety generated by $P_2^1$ is HFB still remains open.
-See Lee~\cite{Lee-13} for more details.
+\begin{remark} Up to isomorphism and anti-isomorphism, every semigroup of order five or less that is different from $P_2^1$ generates a {\HFB} variety of semigroups~\cite{Lee-13}.
+As observed in Remark~\ref{R: P2}, whether or not $P_2^1$ generates a {\HFB} variety of semigroups is presently an open question. \end{remark}